William Thomas Sugg: Biography

 Sugg was born in 1833.
 His father, also William Sugg, was a gas engineer and had, in 1837, founded William Sugg and Company.
 Sugg trained with his father from 1851 and took over the business upon his father's death in 1860.
 Under the younger Sugg the company grew to become the most important manufacturer of gaslights in the world.
 He developed his father's small firm into a large limited liability company.
-Sugg remained at the head of the firm and actively involved in its running until his death.
+Sugg remained at the head of the firm and was actively involved in its running until his death.

 Sugg had a significant influence in the field of gas lighting for 50 years.
-His Christiana gas light came in for particular praise.
+His Christiana gaslight came in for particular praise.
 He also produced regenerative burners, incandescent gas lights, gas cooking stoves and gas fires.
 Sugg developed photometers which were used to check the quality of gas supplies, in accordance with statutory law.
 Sugg's version of a gas-powered Argand lamp was widely used in London and was chosen as the standard burner for gas-supply testing by the London Gas Referees.
 It was Sugg's firm that installed the lighting, some 200 lamps, for London's Tower Bridge (completed 1894).

 Sugg was a member of the British Association of Gas Managers, the Gas Institute and the Institution of Gas Engineers and contributed prolifically to their journals.
-He was awarded a Telford Premium by the Institution of Gas Engineers for an 1876 paper on estimating the illumination power of coal gas.
+He was awarded a Telford Premium by the Institution of Gas Engineers for a 1876 paper on estimating the illumination power of coal gas.
 He was elected an associate member of the Institution of Civil Engineers on 6 May 1862.
 Sugg died on 28 February 1907 at Morningside in Clapham Park.